AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a monkey in a mine field?
+How do you make holy water?

-A babooooom!
+You boil the hell out of it
 <!-- JOKE-END -->